FireBreather65/FireBreather65/README.md

   <summary><b>About Me</b></summary>
   <p>Hi there!
 My name is Malycia, and I'm a homeschooled 10th grader from the United States.
 I've been coding off and on for a couple years now, and I'm ready to become a more consistent learner.</p>
   <p>So far, I've learned Git and Github proficiently.
 I've also written articles about my findings, which you can find linked above.</p>
   <p>I've detailed a personal plan to learn as many different developer skills as possible.
-Next up, learn HTML! 😊</p>
+Next up, learn CSS! 😊</p>
   <!-- Chillhop version of Spotify (future project) -->
 </details>